brianjameschapman-tech/Chicago-realty-companion-v1/README.md

-# Realty Companion Pro – Chicago Edition (v4.2.5)
+# PWA wrapper for Realty Companion Pro – Chicago Edition (v4.2.5)

-See app.py for usage.
-MIT License.
+Edit version.json to point to your Streamlit URL, then deploy to Netlify/Vercel.